bufemc/a1fbox/README.md

 - CallInfo: examine a phone number (e.g. do scoring or reverse search)

+- CallPrefix: provides area code (e.g. 07191 for Backnang), country code (e.g. 0049 for Germany) and ONB from BNetzA.

 - CallBlocker: _EXPERIMENTAL_ (WIP, "API" is not final) - listen to call monitor and check RING events
     - CallBlockerLine: line parser and phone number/name anonymizer
     - CallBlockerLog: optional logger for actions, either one big file or daily files